Each month in the spring and fall we have a ‘Chick Day!’

 We announce the breeds that are incoming for each Chick Day, and you have the opportunity to reserve the type and quantity that you’d like ahead of time.
 We always select breeds that are good layers, and have beginner-friendly personalities.

 About the Chicks

-All chicks come from a small hatchery called Red Wing located in southern California and owned and operated by a husband/wife team.
-All chicks are sexed to be female.
-The hatchery guarantees that 90% of the sexed chicks will be female, but our experience has been that it is even higher (95%?).
-If you want to be absolutely sure to not get any roosters, get the Red or Black Sex-Linked; they are 100% guaranteed to be female.
-The hatchery does not vaccinate their chicks because they’ve never done it and have not had a problem or reason to (no complaints from customers).
-Chicks are $5 each.
+All chicks come from a small hatchery called Belt Hatchery located in Fresno.
+The hatchery guarantees that 90% of the sexed chicks will be female (hens lay the eggs, after all!)
+If you want to be absolutely sure to not get any roosters, get the Gold or Black Sex-Linked; they are 99-100% guaranteed to be female.
+The chicks are vaccinated for Marek’s.
+They are $8 each.

 Sign Me Up!

 We will have the following breeds:

 Our Last Chick Day will be October 14: Americauna, limited supplies–reserve now!

 Americauna: Also known as “Easter Egg chicken!”
 Eggs are shades of blue/green.
 Baby chicks have the coloring of a chipmunk, and these chickens tend to be less docile and more flighty than the other breeds.